adipopbv/dotfiles/README.md

 #### Disclaimer...

-- I want to say that I am new to this whole dotfiles stuff and even linux.
+- **Some stuff might not work as intended**, therefore a backup is always a good idea...
 - I know it's not perfect but I guess it's a good enough start.
-- I am always open to suggestions but I might not have enough time to look into some stuff.
+- I am always **open to suggestions** but I might not have enough time to look into some stuff.
 - I plan to add more stuff when I have more time, but for now this is all I got.

 ## About